Student-FastDev/Pimeyes-Scraper/README.md

 # Pimeyes-Scraper

 Pimeyes-Scraper is a Python-based tool utilizing Selenium for automated web scraping, specifically designed to interact with the Pimeyes website.
-This script includes proxy management features for enhanced privacy and bypassing geo-restrictions.
+This script includes proxy support.

 ## Table of Contents
 - [Introduction](#introduction)